obada-alzoubi/appear/README.md

 # APPEAR Toolbox
 ## _An Automatic Pipeline for EEG Artifact Reduction_
+#### Code maintainer is: Obada Al Zoubi
 #### _If you have any questions, please reach out to me at my email: obada.y.alzoubi@gmail.com_
+Also, check my website for more infomration about me [www.obadaalzoubi.com]
 # Why APPEAR Toolbox ?
 Removing artifacts from simultaneous EEG-fMRI recordings is a challenging issue since it requires manual attending with specialized expertise.
 Additionally, manual correction is prone to experimenter biases in